oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 docker run -it --name WCContentContainer --network=WCContentNET -p 16200:16200 -p 16250:16250 -p 4444:4444 -p 5555:5555 --volumes-from WCCAdminContainer --env-file <PATH_TO_ENV_FILE>/webcenter.env.list oracle/wccontent:12.2.1.4.0 configureOrStartWebCenterContent.sh
 ```
-The docker run command creates the container as well as starts the WebCenter Content managed servers.
+The `docker run` command creates the container as well as starts the WebCenter Content managed servers.

+Note:

-Note: 1.
-If manged servers need to be accessed through host ports different from container ports, then intended host port values needs to be supplied as part of -p option of the `docker run`
-command mentoned above (for ex. -p 16201:16200 and -p 16251:16250).
+      1. If manged servers need to be accessed through host ports different from container ports, then intended host port values needs to be supplied as part of -p option of the `docker run` command mentoned above (for ex. -p 16201:16200 and -p 16251:16250).
 The same port value needs to be updated in the `webcenter.env.list` as `UCM_HOST_PORT` and `IBR_HOST_PORT`.
 If managed servers are going to be accessed via same host port number as the container port, then `UCM_PORT` and `UCM_HOST_PORT` values (and `IBR_PORT` and `IBR_HOST_PORT`) should be same in the `webcenter.env.list`.
       2. Intradoc ports are for internal server communications and not meant for browser access.
-While, intradoc ports on container are configurable (like other parametres like admin credentials, admin port, domain-name, manged server container ports)
-through `webcenter.env.list`, publishing these to different host ports is not supported.
+While, intradoc ports on container are configurable (like other parametres like admin credentials, admin port, domain-name, manged server container ports) through `webcenter.env.list`, publishing these to different host ports is not supported.
 This essentially means one can provide `-p 7777:7777` instead of `-p 4444:4444`, but `-p 6666:7777` is not supported.

 #### B. Stopping WCContent Container
 ```
-docker container stop WCContentContainer
+docker stop WCContentContainer
 ```

 #### C. Starting WCContent Container
 ```
-docker container start -i WCContentContainer
+docker start -i WCContentContainer
 ```

 #### D. Getting Shell in WCContent Container
 ```
 docker exec -it WCContentContainer /bin/bash
 ```
-Please wait till all the above all `docker run` commands are successfully completed, before you can start Admin and Managed Servers with WebLogic admin credentials.
+Both the Admin and the Managed Server containers must be running before you will be able to start the Admin and Managed Servers using the WebLogic admin credentials.

 WebLogic Admin Server
 http://hostname:7001/console/